redFrik/udk12-Back_to_basics/udk141218/README.md

 }
 ```

-(the above is the same example as last week)
+(the above is the same example and then one we started with last week)

 then run this code in supercollider. it will try to connect to your arduino serial port (edit the port name to match your arduino port).
 ```
 s.boot;
+SerialPort.listDevices.postln; //post available ports

 (
 var port;
-SerialPort.listDevices.postln; //post available ports port= SerialPort("/dev/tty.usbserial-A101NAZV", 57600, crtscts: true); //edit to match your arduino portname Ndef(\snd, {|freq= 400| SinOsc.ar(freq*[1, 1.01], 0, 0.4)}).play;
+port= SerialPort("/dev/tty.usbserial-A101NAZV", 57600, crtscts: true); //edit to match your arduino portname Ndef(\snd, {|freq= 400| SinOsc.ar(freq*[1, 1.01], 0, 0.4)}).play;
 Routine.run({